Skip to content

 What computer forensics is and the five-stage pipeline

 Computer forensics is the legally defensible end of digital investigation.
-The discipline grew out of US federal seizures in the late 1980s, was formalised by DFRWS and SWGDE in the early 2000s, and is now codified in ISO/IEC 27037 (identification, collection, acquisition, preservation), ISO/IEC 27041 and 27042 (investigation assurance and analysis), and ISO/IEC 27043 (incident investigation principles).
-For NET, memorise the five-stage pipeline as a single line.
+The discipline grew out of US federal seizures in the late 1980s, was formalised by SWGDE (formed 1998) and DFRWS (first conference 2001) in the late 1990s and early 2000s, and is now codified in ISO/IEC 27037 (identification, collection, acquisition, preservation), ISO/IEC 27041 and 27042 (investigation assurance and analysis), and ISO/IEC 27043 (incident investigation principles)., memorise the five-stage pipeline as a single line.

 The full taxonomy and IT Act mapping sits in the book companion on cyber-crime taxonomy and the IT Act 2000.
-The on-scene first-response routine that the NET aspirant must recall is covered end to end in the digital first responder, volatility, seizure and imaging chapter.
+The on-scene first-response routine that the examiners aspirant must recall is covered end to end in the digital first responder, volatility, seizure and imagingchapter.

 Types of cyber crimes

-NTA tests cyber-crime classification two ways: by the target of the attack, and by the role the computer plays.
-Learn both.
+Cyber-crime classification follows two parallel frameworks: by the target of the attack, and by the role the computer plays.

 By target.